What do Tigres and León need to qualify for the final?

 With that in mind, the team led by Diego Cocca can tie both commitments (or the aggregate) and access the fight for the title for its best location.

-Pumas has already shown that it does not weigh him down to close the series in someone else’s yard since he was in charge of dispatching Toluca and América as a visitor.
+Pumas has already shown that he is not sorry to close the series in someone else’s yard since he was in charge of dispatching Toluca and América as a visitor.

 In the regular phase, on Day 1, they tied without annotations in a match held at the Olympic University.